singhsunny0712/singhsunny0712/README.md

 - 🤔 &nbsp; A passionate programmer and a leaner, born and brought up in India.
 - 🎓 &nbsp; I successfully completed my Engineering with specialization in 'Computer Science And Engineering'.
 - 📚 &nbsp; I’m currently working as Data Engineer in Skuad.
-- 🌱 &nbsp; Learning more about Systems Design and new era tools andtechnology for Data Manipulation.
+- 🌱 &nbsp; Learning more about Systems Design and new era tools and technology for Data Manipulation.
-- ✍️ &nbsp; Guide the student for new technologies.
+- ✍️ &nbsp; Guide the students for new technologies.

 <h3> 🛠 &nbsp;Tech Stack</h3>